alextld/alesisvsysex/README.md

 ## Dependencies

 This software is written for Python 3.5+.
-It requires a system installation of PyQt5.
-Installing this dependency looks something like this on Ubuntu:
+It requires a system installation of PyQt5, portmidi, and an update to python.
+Install this with Homebrew and have pip binary linked:

-`sudo apt-get install python3-pyqt5`

-The remaining dependencies can be installed in a virtualenv using pip:
+`brew install python pyqt portmidi`
+`pip3 install -U pip`

+then run:

 `pip3 install -r requirements.pip3`